Virginia Brindis de Salas: Career

+Her poetry reflects upon the social and cultural realities of being Black in the Uruguay.
+Her poetry truthfully depicted the customs of her Black Uruguayan community, but also the inhuman social inequalities and racism they faced in Latin America.
+Brindis de Salas goal was to promote change in Uruguay by giving a voice to the silent minority.

 According to Caroll Mills Young, in both collections Brindis de Salas "poetically evokes the social and cultural reality of Afro-Uruguay....
 The volumes are intended to promote social change in Uruguay; they exemplify the poet's crusade for solidarity, equality, and dignity."

-In the prologue to Cien Cárceles de Amor Brindis de Salas mentioned a forthcoming third volume entitled Cantos de lejanía ("Songs from Faraway"), but this book was never published.
+In the prologue to Cien Cárceles de Amor, Brindis de Salas mentioned a forthcoming third volume entitled Cantos de lejanía ("Songs from Faraway"), but this book was never published.